jessicasu123/strategize/doc/progress1/PRESENTATION_PLAN.md

   2.)
 FileHandler API
     * Service it provides:
-        * This API provides the ability to read and parse a file as well as save a new one.
+        * This API provides the ability to read and parse a file as well as save a new one that is customized based on what the user wants.
     * How it provides for extension:
         * This API provides for extension because it gives the flexibility to easily extend the program to be able to take in multiple different types of files.
     * How it supports readable and well designed code:
         * It supports the writing of well designed code because it help to ensure that other parts of the code are following the Single Responsibility Principle because this API separates all of the logic dealing with files, so no other part of the code has to.
+            * And similarly it encapsulates the formatting of the data files to the rest of the program.
-        * Similar to the GamePiece API, because of the well named methods and comments this code can help code written in other parts of the program be more readable because the method names make it clear what is happening in this part of the class
+        * Similar to the GamePiece API, because of the well named methods and comments this code can help code written in other parts of the program be more readable because the FileHandler method names make it clear what is happening.
 * (BRIAN) describe two use cases in detail that show off how to use one or more of the APIs described previously

 * (SANYA) describe one alternative design considered and what trade-offs led to it not being chosen